-- Open the hood to access the engine air cleaner, located on the firewall at the back of the engine compartment. - Using a wrench, loosen to disengage the (4) bolts securing the filter housing cap to the filter housing. - If present, remove the hose connecting the filter housing cap to the solenoid by pushing in on the plug and pulling the hose out.
-Hose is present for vehicles with an under-hood air intake.
-Disconnecting the hose allows the cap to be removed. - Pull the air filter housing cap away from the main enclosure to access the filter.

-Visually inspect the filter housing, enclosure, and hardware for damage.

-If damaged, replace the air cleaner.

-Gently, pull filter directly out of the filter housing, taking care to not drop or tap filter on housing during removal.
+- Open the hood to access the engine air cleaner, located on top of the engine. - Using a wrench, loosen to disengage the (4) bolts securing the filter housing cap to the filter housing. - Pull the air filter housing cap away from the main enclosure to access the filter - Visually inspect the filter housing, enclosure, and hardware for damage. - If damaged, replace the air cleaner. - Gently, pull filter directly out of the filter housing, taking care to not drop or tap filter on housing during removal.

-Loose dirt and dust trapped in the filter can fall into the cleaner, which can lead to engine damage.

-- Inspect, and if necessary (and using ONLY a clean, damp cloth) clean out any debris inside the filter housing.
+- Loose dirt and dust trapped in the filter can fall into the cleaner, which can lead to engine damage. - Inspect, and if necessary (and using ONLY a clean, damp cloth) clean out any debris inside the filter housing.
 Be careful to not push any contaminate into the engine inlet. - Visually inspect the new filter prior to installation.
-There should not be any damage to the filter media or gaskets, such as dents, dings, cracks, or holes. - 9.
-Install new filter element, then inspect element for a good seal and proper alignment. - Install the filter housing cap and tighten the bolts to 30 ± 5 in-lb.
-DO NOT use the housing cap to drive the filter into position.
+There should not be any damage to the filter media or gaskets, such as dents, dings, cracks, or holes. - Install new filter element, then inspect element for a good seal and proper alignment. - Install the filter housing cap and tighten the bolts to 88 in-lb (10 n·m) max.
+DO NOT use the housing cap to drive the filter into position. - 10.
+Verify housing cap is secure.